lazykern/ecommerce-api-docs/data/processed/lazada/guides/faq/glossary.md

 ### Developer

 ISVs or individuals developer who have completed registration and are ready to develop applications on Lazada Open Platform.
-Developers can also be called "Lazada partner".
+Developers can also be called “Lazada partner”.

 ### Application